roosemberth/karuiwm/README.md

 configure
 ---------

-<code>config.h</code> holds values to configure the behaviour and look of stwm.
+<code>config.h</code> holds the configuration of stwm and gets included by
-It is included from <code>dwm.c</code> upon compilation.
+<code>stwm.c</code> upon compilation.
+It defines look and behaviour related
+things and defines special keys.

 build